Non-equilibrium active noise enhances generative memory in diffusion models: Numerical Implementation

 \subsection{Hybrid Score Matching and Mixed Score Parametrization}

-For the 2D-Swiss Roll, multiple Gaussians and alanine dipeptide datasets, we use the hybrid score matching objective for training the neural network.
-For the 2D-Ising model dataset we use the score-mixing objective for training (see Sec.~\ref{appsec:NumericalImplementation}).
+For the 2D Swiss Roll, multiple Gaussians and 2D alanine dipeptide datasets, we use the hybrid score matching objective for training the neural network.
+For the 25D alanine dipeptide and 2D Ising model datasets, we use the score-mixing objective for training (see Sec.~\ref{appsec:NumericalImplementation}).

 The score matching objective that the neural network needs to optimize is given in Eq.~\ref{eq:ScoreMatching},

 Ref.~\cite{vahdat2021score} showed that for a forward process conditioned on additional degrees of freedom apart from the data, this loss can be replaced with an equivalent function which makes use of the distribution of the additional variables (active degrees of freedom in our case).
 The new score function is the HSM function, given by